MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-projects-solutions.md

 ## Project properties

-The line in the C# code file that contains `InternalsVisibleTo` references the assembly name of the **QuickTest** project.
+The line in the C# code file that contains the <xref:System.Runtime.CompilerServices.InternalsVisibleToAttribute> attribute references the assembly name of the **QuickTest** project.
 The assembly name might not always be the same as the project name.
 To find the assembly name of a project, open the project properties.

 1. In **Solution Explorer**, select the **QuickTest** project.
 From the right-click or context menu, select **Properties**, or just press **Alt**+**Enter**.